panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 Meteor is a "fullstack" webframework, covering both client and server.
 If you haven't heard about it, check it out at [meteor.com](https://www.meteor.com/).

 Meteor updates its views as soon as the underlying data changes in a reactive way.
-The default rendering engine *Blaze* and the template language "spacebars" provide an easy way to work with html, but what if we want to use other renderers such as THREE.js and update a 3D view in a reactive way?
+The default rendering engine *Blaze* and the template language *spacebars* provide an easy way to work with html, but what if we want to use other renderers such as THREE.js and update a 3D view in a reactive way?

 ## Preparations